-The most often used argument against the electoral college is that it is undemocratic.
+The most commonly used argument against the electoral college is that it is undemocratic.
 This was by design, but opponents of the electoral college question the foundations of these intentions.
-A state like Wyoming, the least populated state in the union, gets a disproportionate influence on presidential elections to what seems like an absurd degree.
-Even if the state's rights arguments are taken seriously, it could be argued that there are better ways to preserve the rights of individual states than subjecting people in more populated states to the values of rural Americans to such an absurd degree.
+A state like Wyoming, the least populated state in the country, gets a disproportionate influence on presidential elections to what seems like an absurd degree.
+Even if the states' rights arguments are taken seriously, it could be argued that there are better ways to preserve the rights of individual states than subjecting people in more populated states to the values of rural Americans to such an absurd degree.

-Part of this argument is the fact that many of these rural states are largely white, and this allows an already majority group, white Americans, to have an even greater amount of power on the government.
-This racial dimension is undeniable, and state's rights has been used as a shield for bigots on the past.
+Part of this argument is the fact that many of these rural states are largely white, and this allows an already majority group, white Americans, to have an even greater amount of power over the government.
+This racial dimension is undeniable, and states' rights have been used as shields for bigots in the past.

 Another argument against the electoral college is it places all the emphasis on a handful of swing states.
 While proponents of the electoral college see this as a plus, opponents see it as a bad thing.
 It means that the president can campaign toward the whims of a small group of swing voters in key states.
 The reason opponents don't like this is they see it as making most votes in the election irrelevant, even if he overall views of their state may lean heavily toward one party or the other.

-Another interesting argument against the electoral college is that it makes third party voting irrelevant, and even if a relevant third party candidate emerges it is almost impossible for them to win the presidency.
-Proponents of the electoral college might argue that third party voting would not be helped by a popular vote, since every vote would count each person might feel more obligated to vote for a candidate of one of the two major parties, even in what would now be seen as a safe blue or red state.
+Another interesting argument against the electoral college is that it makes third-party voting irrelevant.
+Even if a relevant third-party candidate emerges, it is almost impossible for them to win the presidency.
+Proponents of the electoral college might argue that third-party voting would not be helped by a popular vote since every vote would count, each person might feel more obligated to vote for a candidate of one of the two major parties, even in what would now be seen as a safe blue or red state.

-It is worth noting however, that countries with a parliamentary system often have robust third, fourth or even fifth parties.
-Ruling parties have to form alliances with other parties in order to get a majority, and such a system means that a lot more viewpoints get represented in the workings of government and the crafting legislation, then the system the United States currently has.
+It is worth noting, however, that countries with a parliamentary system often have robust third, fourth, or even fifth parties.
+Ruling parties have to form alliances with other parties in order to get a majority, and such a system means that a lot more viewpoints get represented in the workings of government and the crafting of legislation than the system the United States currently has.

 jim morel on January 25, 2020: